e-vinci/web3-2025/src/data/post/course-lessons/lesson-4-advanced-state.md

 Now that our application has basic features and a polished interface, we will take a big step forward by introducing **multiple users** and **money transfers** to our expense-sharing app.
 On the backend, we'll migrate to a more robust Express + TypeScript template and design a relational database schema using Prisma for users, expenses, and transfers.
-On the frontend, we'll leverage React Router’s Data APIs (loaders and actions) and global state (context) to handle more complex interactions like selecting a current user and loading combined data.
+On the frontend, we'll leverage React Router’s Data APIs loaders and global state (context) to handle more complex interactions.

 By the end of this lesson, our app will support multiple users who can owe or pay each other.
-We’ll have a unified **Transactions** list (combining expenses and direct transfers), the ability to record transfers of money, and a personal view for a selected user to see their own balance.
+We’ll have a unified **Transactions** list (combining expenses and direct transfers), the ability to record transfers of money.

 This will involve significant changes: updating our API endpoints, enhancing our Prisma models with relationships, and refactoring the React app to use React Router’s recommended patterns for data loading and mutations.

 > **Note:** We’re moving our backend from the simple Express generator setup to a more scalable template that uses TypeScript and best practices (including better project structure, error handling, and testing).